mchannon/hashsite/README.md

 #7BGPSDMUTc4729#pFCDCsEN4Ld1T^2
 ```

-A trailer park in Lubbock, TX — multiple buildings, no sane addressing.
+A trailer park in Lubbock, TX.
+Buildings unmarked using a seemingly random numbering system.
+Glad I don't live here because a pizza guy would never find me, let alone an Uber or an ambulance.
 Breaking it down:

 | Segment | Label | Meaning | Full code |
 |---|---|---|---|